evaloaeza/website/content/authors/admin/_index.md

 title: Eva Loaeza Albino
 ---

 I hold a PhD in Economics from he University of Houston.
 Previously, I worked as an antitrust economist at the Federal Economic Competition Commission (COFECE) in Mexico.
 I also worked as an economist at the Mexican Social Security Institute (IMSS).

+I have presented my work at the Society of Labor Economists (SOLE) Annual Conference, at the Eastern Economic Assciociation, and the Southern Economic Association Meetings.

 {style="text-align: justify;"}